 - Objective #1: The program’s first time pass rate on the entry exam for all tracks (BS DPD, MS DPD and ISPP) will be 80% or higher.

-Program Goal #3: To increase diversity in the profession by recruiting and retaining students from underrepresented groups and facilitating their success in the program.
+Program Goal #3: To increase diversity in the profession by facilitating the success of students from underrepresented groups .

 DPD: A Step Toward Becoming a Registered Dietitian

 If you have a desire to promote optimal wellness and quality of life for people of all ages through better nutrition, and if you have an interest in and capacity for science, the Didactic Program in Dietetics option may be of interest to you.
 This degree is one of the steps to becoming a Registered Dietitian.